 My mom was on vacation in Zanzibar when she met my dad at the pool.
 You know, life, and indeed love, is so unpredictable.
 So you just never can tell where and when you’re going to meet that special someone you’ll be spending the rest of your life with.
 If it wasn’t for travel, I wouldn’t exist.

 2. Ben, 23

 Hey dude, this is for you: travel doesn’t have to be clumsy.
 And you don’t always have to cram all your personal effects into one bag.
 If you need an extra bag, be kind to yourself, get one.
 Yes, travel light, but you don’t have to end up with a ripped bag all the time, you know.
 I went on a two-week trip with a small backpack; all I packed was one pair of black jeans (which you really don’t need to wash), and because it’s black it can be used formally or informally.
 Then five tee shirts, a pair of good-but-nice sneakers, and a blazer.
-Traveling this lightly makes you truly a traveler; and you can move from one place to another easily without carrying the weight of your past.
+Travelling this lightly makes you truly a traveller; and you can move from one place to another easily without carrying the weight of your past.

 3. Alicia, 25

 There are memories you just can’t forget.
 For me, it was the first time I found myself alone in a foreign country.
 That feeling of traveling alone was incomparable.
 I was 23 and had shown up in Nairobi with no laptop, no smartphone, no plan.
 My first few hours there were like nothing I’ve ever experienced, before or after – that almost-inconceivable realization that not a single person on earth knew where I was.
 Of having no accessible friends, no family, no obligations and no direction.
 In other words, total, unadulterated freedom.
 That experience taught me what freedom really feels like – terrible, bewildering and ecstatic.